StatCan/cae-eac/docs/en/GitHub.md

 # GitHub

+Description of how we use GitHub.com.
+Do not use protected B data on GitHub.

 ## Creating a GitHub Account

 Information on creating a GitHub account (or using your existing account) can be found at: https://digital.statcan.gc.ca/drafts/guides-platforms-github.